Aleksa Krstic

 Conclusion

-In this post, we have briefly explained the translation of PO files.
-Additionally, we've covered two common approaches for working with these files.
-We also presented methods that can significantly automate and speed up the translation workflow by employing specialized localization tools.
+In this post, we briefly explained the process of translating PO files.
+We also discussed two common approaches for working with these files and introduced methods to significantly automate and accelerate the translation workflow using specialized localization tools.

-Localizely is a localization platform that simplifies the process of translating PO files.
-It offers an array of features designed to facilitate software localization tasks.
-It also includes a free plan that doesn't require a credit card, making it ideal for smaller projects, and it is completely free for open-source projects.
+Localizely is a localization platform that simplifies the translation of PO files.
+It offers a range of features designed to facilitate software localization tasks.
+Localizely includes a free plan that doesn’t require a credit card, making it ideal for smaller projects, and it is completely free for open-source projects.

 Try Localizely for free.